lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 .. cpp:function:: Real RhoPmin(const Real temp) const;

 returns the density at which pressure is minimized for a given temperature.
+The function

+.. cpp:function:: Real MinimumPressure() const;

+provides the minimum pressure an equation of state supports, which may be the most negative tension state.
+The function

+.. cpp:function:: Real MaximumPressureFromTemperature() const;

+provides a maximum possible pressure an equation of state supports.
+(Most models are unbounded in pressure.)
 This is again useful for root finds.

 The function